Board of Trustees

 Wood, Susan

-Catherine Clark is the proud mother of a penguin, Wilfrid, and a visiting associate professor of history and visual culture at Caltech.
+Catherine Clark is the proud mother of a Penguin, Wilfrid, and a visiting associate professor of history and visual culture at Caltech.
 Her husband, Brian Jacobson, is Caltech’s Professor of Visual Culture.
 She and Brian met in PhD programs at USC, and while she is a tenured associate professor of history and French studies at MIT, Catherine is delighted to be back in Southern California.

 Catherine’s father was a pediatric cardiologist turned University of Utah administrator who worked tirelessly to improve healthcare for all children across the Intermountain West.
 Her mother is a registered nurse who in the 1960s was part of the child psych team at Bellevue Hospital in New York City that contributed some of the earliest research about autism.
 Her own childhood was filled with conversations about the importance of child development and how both education and healthcare were needed to foster healthy, happy, socially engaged people.